 Sumptuous Gothic sets are used as backdrop, but this time we’re in Berlin during World War II and threats are everywhere.
 The puppets are no longer answering to a villain but a hero, now.
 The Nazis are the antagonists and the puppets follow Andre Toulon's directives.
 We actually follow the old tortured man throughout the movie.
 It’s quite the mental gymnastics, indeed, but it works.

 This is the most polished movie in this franchise at this point.
-The quality of the screenplay, the effects, the dialog and the cinematography are upped a notch.
+The quality of the screenplay, the effects, the dialogue, and the cinematography are upped a notch.
 The actors do a good job, too.
 Puppet Master 3’s only drawback is that it isn't scary.
 It is starting to feel like a cartoon and is losing its evil signature, but it’s entertaining all the same.